keremkocak5/forgettingmap/README.md

 (b) Thread Safety: Synchronized methods are used to ensure thread-safety, tough this may cause performance issues.
 Thread safety is tested at [ForgettingMapThreadTest](https://github.com/keremkocak5/forgettingmap/blob/master/src/test/java/com/kerem/ForgettingMapThreadTest.java) class: If the "synchronized" keywords are removed from [ForgettingMap](https://github.com/keremkocak5/forgettingmap/blob/master/src/main/java/com/kerem/ForgettingMap.java), then the "run" method of [ForgettingMapThreadTest](https://github.com/keremkocak5/forgettingmap/blob/master/src/test/java/com/kerem/ForgettingMapThreadTest.java) would fail.

+## Unit testing

-Unit testing: The command below can be used to run the unit tests.
+The command below can be used to run the unit tests.
 ```
 mvn clean test
 ```